The Presentation Skills 6-Pack!! – Skills For The In-Person and Online Presenter

 Here are two examples of objectives:

-“You will be aware of the negative behaviors of employees and understand how to inspire them.”
+“Become aware of the negative behaviors of employees and understand how to inspire them.”

-“You will discover the sources of inspiration for your employees and change their negative behaviors.”
+“Discover the sources of inspiration for your employees and change their negative behaviors.”

 The second objective is more powerful and shows exactly what you will actually be able to do.